-CJ235 SPECIALIZED CERTIFICATIONS FOR CJ (2.5 credits/36 clock hours) This course will instruct students in the areas of proper handcuffing, pepper spray and CPR techniques.
+CJ235 SPECIALIZED CERTIFICATIONS FOR CJ (2.5 credits/36 clock hours) This course will instruct students in the areas of proper handcuffing and pepper spray techniques.
 Students will be taught the material through lecture and demonstrations.
 Then they will have to perform the techniques.
-At the conclusion of this course, students will be able to test and receive the following certifications: OCAT (Oleoresin Capsicum Aerosol Training), PATH (Practical and Tactical Handcuffing), and CPR (Cardiopulmonary Resuscitation).
-Prerequisite: None.
+At the conclusion of this course, students will be able to test and receive the following certifications: OCAT (Oleoresin Capsicum Aerosol Training) and PATH (Practical and Tactical Handcuffing).
+In addition, other certifications relevant to the Criminal Justice field may also be added to this class.
+Prerequisites: None.